nasa-gibs/gibs-api-docs/docs/gis-usage.md

 [https://gibs.earthdata.nasa.gov/wms/epsg3413/best/wms.cgi](https://gibs.earthdata.nasa.gov/wms/epsg3413/best/wms.cgi)<br>
 [https://gibs.earthdata.nasa.gov/wms/epsg3031/best/wms.cgi](https://gibs.earthdata.nasa.gov/wms/epsg3031/best/wms.cgi)

+!!!
+Note
+    If you're using the Web Mercator (EPSG:3857) map projection in your desktop GIS client and load the EPSG:3857 WMS endpoint, you'll currently see a flat list of GIBS' 1000+ available layers.
+As an alternative, you may want to load the geographic (EPSG:4326) WMS endpoint to browse those layers in a hierarchical manner (by categories such as Cloud Top Height, Land Cover, Sea Surface Temperature).
+In that case, the layers will be retrieved as EPSG:4326 and reprojected to EPSG:3857 by your GIS client.
+Note that if you instead retrieved imagery from GIBS' EPSG:3857 endpoint, the reprojection is performed by GIBS on its own EPSG:4326 imagery archive.
+So a reprojection will be happening in either case, it's just a matter of whether it's by the GIS client or by GIBS.

 ![QGIS, Add WTMS Connection](img/CreateWMSConnection_QGIS.png)

 * Click the "Connect" button to list all available layers for that map projection, select a layer of interest, and "Add" it to the map: